Amsacrine is a chemotherapy drug. It is also called amsidine or m-AMSA.

 This treatment might harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you're having treatment and for a few months afterwards.
+It is important not to become pregnant or father a child while you're having treatment and for some time afterwards.
 Talk to your doctor or nurse about effective contraception before starting treatment.

 You may not be able to become pregnant or father a child after treatment with this drug.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.
-Men may be able to store sperm before starting treatment.
-Women may be able to store eggs or ovarian tissue but this is rare.

 Treatment for other conditions

 Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

 Don’t have immunisations with live vaccines while you’re having treatment and for up to 12 months afterwards.
 The length of time depends on the treatment you are having.
 Ask your doctor or pharmacist how long you should avoid live vaccinations.

 In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and the shingles vaccine (Zostavax).

 - have other vaccines, but they might not give you as much protection as usual